Kyagara/discord-esports/README.md

 ## Slash Commands

-- lol - Send upcoming league games.
-- val - Send upcoming val games.
-- update - Force all data to update.
-User needs mod roles set in `config.json`.
-- post - Force all posts to be sent again.
-User needs mod roles set in `config.json`.
+- esports - Get a list of upcoming matches from a game.
+User needs one of the mod roles set in `config.json` to use the update option.
 - info - Send information about the bot, includes link for this page, the last time data was updated and posted and all commands.
-- champion - Sends stats for a champion, includes links for a wiki and LoLalytics page.
+- champion - Sends stats for a champion, includes links for a wiki page, LoLalytics page, skins and spells.
+- spell - Sends information about a spell, includes links for its wiki page, video, modifiers and notes.

+## Todo

+- Script to normalize the data from lolstaticdata.
+- `item` command.

 ## Setup

+### lolstaticdata

+This bot requires the data provided from [lolstaticdata](https://github.com/meraki-analytics/lolstaticdata).

 ### Bot Settings